Libs1/SoftwareControlledDrone.github.io/README.md

 **Financial Updates:**

-We have purchased total of 3 new adapters for OnePlus Two smartphone, but none of them would be included in the project except of the last one acquired(only if test will be successful).
+We have purchased a total of 3 new adapters for OnePlus Two smartphone, but none of them would be included in the project except of the last one acquired(only if test will be successful).
 Here are links for the adapters we have purchased: